How to Fax From a Cell Phone

 You can add cover page if you want on the subject field, but if not just press Send.

 What about receiving fax on a mobile phone?
-With a fax by email service, you get a virtual fax number that is linked to your Gmail address at the moment of signing up.
+With a fax by email service, you get a fax number that is linked to your Gmail address at the moment of signing up.
 Once you pick your number, faxes will start arriving on your inbox automatically.
-You can read them from your email app or save them for later.
+You can learn more about obtaining an online fax number.

 Faxing with a Mobile App

 This alternative uses a better integration with your phone.
 Although faxing by email is extremely easy, who doesn’t love an app that has been designed for that purpose and acts like a portable fax machine on cell phone?
-Having said that, not all fax apps work the same.
-It’s important to know the differences:
+The availability of phone apps is one of the best online fax features found these days.

 There are apps that work with online fax service subscriptions, and apps that charge you per faxed page (using with money or “credits”).